banjos, who would have thought.

 I remember you explaining that luck didn’t exist and that your LCUK t-shirt revealed that luck was simply an attitude, a way of thinking available to everybody.

-www.leprechaunspotting.com.
+Then I remember five minutes later watching you log on to a www.leprechaunspotting.com.
 A Leprechaun web cam, showing live footage from a camera planted within the trunk of a 600 year old Irish Oak tree overlooking a field where Leprechaun’s are rumoured to cavort.
 You checked the cam once a day, just in case.

 And I remember back then, on a tram thinking, what the fuck do I know about Chinese rivers?